The triangle inequality for graded real vector spaces: Introduction

 \section{Introduction}

 In \cite{Moskowitz1}, M. Moskowitz extended the classical theorem of Minkowski on lattice points and convex bodies in $\mathbb{R}^n$ to simply connected nilpotent Lie groups $G$ with a $\mathbb{Q}$-structure whose Lie algebra $\mathfrak{g}$ admits a length 2 grading.
 For this purpose, the author proved the triangle inequality for a certain natural homogeneous norm of the Lie algebra associated with the grading of length 2.
 Later, in \cite{Moskowitz2}, the same author extended the homogeneous norms for which the triangle inequality holds to gradings of length 3 and 4.
-At the end of the paper \cite{Moskowitz2}, the author demonstrated that the method of his proof cannot be carried on to the case of length 5, so it was left as an open problem.
+At the end of the paper \cite{Moskowitz2}, the author demonstrated that the method of his proof cannot be carried on to the case of length 5 and higher, so it was left as an open problem.
 However, the arguments in the proof contains some errors.
-The inequalities (6) and (12) in the proof of Theorem 1 in \cite{Moskowitz2} are not correct for length $r = 2, 3,$ or $4$.
+In \cite{Moskowitz2}, the inequality (13) does not imply the inequality (12) in general.
+In fact, the inequalities (6) and (12) do not hold for length $r = 2, 3,$ or $4$.
+One can easily find a counterexample for (12) by taking $r = 4, \norm{X'} = 2$ and $\norm{Y'} = 1$.

-In this paper, we claim that for the grading of lengths 3, 4 and 5, the homogeneous norms defined as in \cite{Moskowitz2} satisfy the the triangle inequality.
-For the sake of conciseness, the complete proof will be provided only for the most complicated case, the case of length 5.
-The gradings of length 3 and 4 can be done with the same manner.
+In this paper, we claim that for the grading of any length $r \ge 1$, the homogeneous norms defined as in \cite{Moskowitz2} satisfy the triangle inequality.
 Our proof is quite elementary.
 The main tools in our proof are only H\"older's inequality and Muirhead's inequality.
-We refer the reader to \cite{Steele} for the latter inequality.
+We refer the reader to \cite{CKP, Steele} for the latter inequality.

 A Lie algebra $\mathfrak{g}$ is said to be \textit{graded} if there is a finite family of subspaces $V_1, \dots, V_r$ with $\mathfrak{g} \ = \ V_1 \oplus \dots \oplus V_r$ satisfying $[V_i, V_j] \subseteq V_{i+j}$ for all $i, j$ (here, $V_k = 0$ if $k > r$).
 The integer $r$ is its \textit{length}.
 For a graded Lie algebra $\mathfrak{g}$, we define, for $t \in \mathbb{R}^\times$,